arjungandhi/arjungandhi.com/content/projects/robots/swolkat.md

 Since we are trying to make a quadruped that walks we figured we should start with an animal that already does it.
 So dogs have 4 degrees of freedom in their legs.
 2 in the hips 1 in the knee and 1 in the ankle.
 So we decided to copy that and gave the dog 3 DOF legs.

 Now the brightest among you might notice that 4 != 3.
 You are indeed correct.
-The ankle joint in quadruped movment while useful for fast movements and storing energy is really just a extra bit of complexity that we really don't need in this project.
-So we like most quadrupeds have chosen to ignore it for now.
+The ankle joint in quadruped movment, while useful for fast movements and storing energy, is really just a extra bit of complexity that we really don't need in this project.
+So we, like most quadrupeds, have chosen to ignore it for now.

 Now in order to design a quadruped leg of your own that may work the solution is simple.